captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I mean obviously because I've never [smoked pot] but this is really nice.
-No wonder all the ldds do dmgs.
+No wonder all the kids do drugs.
 Oops.
 Sorry.
 Medicinal...
 drugs.
 ---
 ## ROBYN:
 (Laughing.)
-"All the ldds" don't
+"All the kids" don't
 ---
 ## SHARON:
 Don't they?